 The lawsuit was filed in San Francisco, where Los Angeles intends to join the California Attorney General, the City of San Francisco and others in challenging the new conditions.

 Beginning Friday, August 4, the Los Angeles City Attorney’s Office contacted DOJ by telephone, email and letter, seeking to clarify the 48-hour condition.
-The City Attorney submitted this letter on August 7, 2017.
+The City Attorney submitted this letter to the DOJ on August 7, 2017.
 To date, DOJ has not issued any clarification.